aldebarankwsuperrr/KTP-Data-Extractor/README.md

 ## 🧠 Technologies Used

 - **YOLOv8**: For oriented bounding box object detection and segmentation of the KTP area.
-- **Donut🍩 (VisionEncoderDecoderModel)**: A state-of-the-art OCR model for extracting text data from images.
+- **Donut🍩 (VisionEncoderDecoderModel)**: Document understanding transformer, is a new method of document understanding that utilizes an -free end-to-end Transformer model.
 - **OpenCV**: For image processing and transformation.
 - **Streamlit**: To build the interactive web-based user interface.
 - **PyTorch**: For running and handling deep learning models.